 Beginning in the fall semester, all students are required to be enrolled for 180 days.
 Students beginning in the second (spring) semester are required to be enrolled for 90 days.
 Attendance must be recorded for all students, even students registered as "Home Education" students.

 Will students receive a computer, printer, or a subsidy payment for an Internet connection?

 FLVS FT households will generally need to provide their own computer, printer, and Internet service.
 Please check to be sure your computer meets the minimum system requirements.
 If your student is enrolled in the FLVS FT Public Program, you may be able to apply for a technology hardship exception if you qualify for the Free/Reduced Price Lunch program and meet technology hardship provisions.
 Instructions for how to apply for a technology hardship are included with your enrollment materials.

-Where can I review the student handbook for FLVS Full Time Public School Students?
+Where can I review the school handbook for FLVS Full Time Public School Students?

-The Florida-specific student handbook can be accessed through our Virtual Library for enrolled students and also prior to enrollment on this public website.
-View the FLVS Full Time Public Student Handbook.
+The Florida-specific school handbook can be accessed through our Virtual Library for enrolled students and also prior to enrollment on this public website.
+View the FLVS Full Time Public School Handbook.

 What is the FLVS Zero Tolerance Policy?

 Florida Statutes Section 1006.13, titled "Policy on Zero Tolerance for Crime and Victimization," requires FLVS to provide a safe and supportive learning environment for all students and staff, regardless of economic status, race or disability.
 Specific behavior that poses a serious threat to school safety will be dealt with severely and swiftly, including up to expulsion or referral to law enforcement agencies.
 FLVS will follow the requirements defined in this statute for all applicable offenses.
 The Zero Tolerance Policy is not intended to be applied to petty acts of misconduct and misdemeanors..